 Feeling shy, he took a few steps back before the Saint reached out and grabbed his hand.
 Shun felt his foot slide a bit at the wooden plank before he was pulled forward.
 "Careful, you just got here," the Saint remarked as he switched back to Greek.
 He helped Shun back on his feet and studied the young boy.

 The young Japanese child was doing his best to smile but his eyes waivered.
-The Master wasn't afraid to admit that his armor can look rather imposing especially around the chest area.
-He knelt down on one knee until he was about to the boy's eye level.
-The first thing he did was reached over and pulled off his right gauntlet with the large heavy spiked ball chain and place it on the ground; leaving the bicep-elbow guard on his arm.
+The Master wasn't afraid to admit that his armor can look rather imposing especially with two hanging chains on either side.
+He knelt down on one knee until he was about the boy's eye level.
+The first thing he did was reached over and pulled off his right gauntlet with the large heavy spiked ball chain and place it on the ground.
 Underneath was a large strong but rather human hand with a thick layer of matching blue leather covering it, "welcome to the Andromeda Island Training Grounds, Shun Amimiya," he slowed his speech near the end with careful enunciation.
 "Is that how you pronounce your name?"

 Shun reached over and shook it.
 His hair was a very light blond.
 It was long and went past his shoulders.
 The one thing that really stood out was that his eyes were almost as blue as his armor.
 He didn't even know why he felt shy before.
 He really was as polite as Saul had said earlier.

 "Shun, can you understand me?"
 The Saint typically had quite a bit of information over the students he received.
-Unfortunately, except for Shun's name and the fact that he is from Japan, he didn't know anything about him.
+Unfortunately, except for Shun's name and the fact that he, or was it a she, is from Japan, he didn't know anything about them.